melshiD/call-me-back/README.md

 ---
 ## Closing Thoughts

-I entered this hackathon primairly to survey the partnered technology and find which ones are worth being excited about.
-I started with one project (desgined to connect retirees with things to do and people to hang out with), and a few days later pivoted to CallMeBack (no good URL with that in the name existed, and I rather like callbackapp.ai).
+I entered this hackathon primairly to survey the partnered technology and find which ones were worth being excited about.
+I started with one project (desgined to connect retirees with things to do and people to hang out with), and a few days later pivoted to CallMeBack (no good URL with that in the name existed, and I rather like callbackapp.ai, so here we are: "CallbackApp AI").
 As I started to dig in and experience what I could do with access to the partnered tech, this project quickly became something I genuinely wanted to exist in the world.

 Loneliness is real, people need access to cognizant interlocutors, and voice creates connection in a way text can't.
-The engineering challenges were significant; multi-cloud architecture, sub-second latency, designing and compiling persona memory; but the goal was simple: **make it feel talking with someon who listens, can take direction and can hold a conversation.** (I also think the pure intrigue of knowing that the person on the other end of that ringing phone isn't a person, but an AI that you summoned to call you, is enough to keep many customer groups engaged.
+The engineering challenges were significant; multi-cloud architecture, sub-second latency, designing and compiling personas and their memory; but the goal was simple: **make it feel talking with someon who listens, can take direction and can hold a conversation.** (I also think the pure intrigue of knowing that the person on the other end of that ringing phone isn't a person, but an AI that you summoned to call you, is enough to keep many customer groups engaged.
 This app will definitely be used for pure entertainment by some users.)

 As we lay this app down for a small respite during the hands-off period, I'm excited to know I'm a more relevant engineer than when I arrived to the project (I was relatively new to claude code) and that I've done well to refresh my skill and knowledge in this ever-widening, vast domain of web development.